-So, what does a phishing attack look like?
+So, what does a genuine phishing attack look like?
 We’re rounded up 5 REAL examples of spear phishing attacks, all detected (and prevented) by Tessian Defender.
-See those alerts at the top of each email?
+Just a note on those alerts at the top of each email.
 These are Defender’s in-the-moment warnings that explain exactly why the email has been flagged as suspicious.

 Example 1: The attacker is encouraging the target to sign an “updated employee handbook” 📋

 Let’s break down this spear phishing attack.
 In this example, the attacker is pretending to be an HR employee.
 But, the sender’s email address <[REDACTED]@ntlworld.com> does not match the domain of the target.
 In the email, the attacker is claiming that the target needs to sign a new employee handbook, and provides a link, which leads to an online Word document, see below.